peternijssen/mypetsage/README.md

 Features:
 - Ability to add multiple pets
 - Ability to delete a pet
+- Ability to edit a pet
+- Ability to include a picture
 - Show age in different formats:
   - Years, Months, Weeks, Days
   - Years